Ir al contenido

 • S.1314 Social security funds

-• Economic classification of expenditure operations set out in the ESA 2010:
+• Economic classification of expenditure operations established in the ESA 2010:

 • D.1 Remuneration of employees